j2gl/truecrypt-container/README.md

 ## Description

-Container to mount a TrueCrypt 7.1afile.
+Container to mount a TrueCrypt file using version 7.1a.

 ## How to Build